LocalToasty/toastylisp/doc/spec.md

 ### lambda ###

-(**lambda** (*param_1* ... *param_n*) *body*)
+(**lambda** (*param_1* ... *param_n*[...]) *body*)

-Returns an anonymous function object with the parameters `param` and the body `body`.
+Returns an anonymous function object with the parameters *param* and the body *body*.
-If the lambda is invoked with the correct amount of arguments, the functions body is evaluated with `param_1` defined as the first argument, `param_2` with the second argument, and so forth.
+If the lambda is invoked with the correct amount of arguments, the functions body is evaluated with *param_1* defined as the first argument, *param_2* with the second argument, and so forth.
-Lambdas *capture* the symbols in their environment.
-This means that symbols which are defined outside of the lambda can still be referred to in a lambda if they go out of scope.
+Lambdas *capture* the symbols in their environment, which means that symbols which were in scope while the lambda was defined can be referred to in the lambda, even if the symbols themselves go out of scope.
-Anonymous functions are often used in conjunction with a define or let statement to bind them to a name.
+If the last parameter is suffixed with a "...", the lambda is said to be variadic.
+Variadic functions can take a variable number of arguments, but always at least *n*-1.
+Upon function invokation, the first *n*-1 parameters are bound as usual, and the remaining arguments bound to *param_n* in form of a list.

 The following expression defines square as a function which takes an argument and retuns its square: